futtetennista/mars-rover/README.md

    Please be patient the first time you run it.
 It might take a while for it to download the compiler and dependencies and build them.

-I tested this on Mac OS X Catalina and Ubuntu but not on Windows.
+It should work on Mac OS X Catalina and Ubuntu.
+It might work on Windows.

-## Uninstalling
+### Uninstalling

 See the page [How to uninstall](https://docs.haskellstack.org/en/stable/README/#how-to-uninstall) page on the Stack website.